-PEQ Consult offers a comprehensive suite of land use planning services in Malaysia.
-With years of experience under our belt, we provide expertise, skills, and in-depth knowledge applicable to land use planning for the benefit of our clients.
+PEQ Consult offers a comprehensive suite of urban planning services in Malaysia.
+With years of experience under our belt, we provide expertise, skills, and in-depth knowledge applicable to urban planning for the benefit of our clients.

 From concept to creation, we deliver personalised, practical, and pragmatic solutions to address specific needs and challenges for companies in both the public and private sectors.
 Our in-house experts offer robust insight and frameworks that guarantee to exceed expectations and drive sustainable results to businesses and the community.

 Urban planning is frequently utilised as a part of a larger city plan and can be defined as the process of building, developing, and designing the urban area.